milonmaze/privacy-terms-observatory/www.redditgifts.com/privacy.md

 Found the internet!
 Trending today
-Twitter Blue
-Security behind a paywall | Only Twitter Blue subscribers can opt for SMS based 2FA r/assholedesign and more
-Cats
-Another amazing human cat duet r/MadeMeSmile and more
-Christian Atsu
+Justin Trudeau
+Prime Minister Justin Trudeau calls out heckler during speech at rally for Ukraine in Toronto. r/ukraine and more iPhone 15 iPhone 15 Pro Launching This Year With These 8 New Features r/gadgets and more
+Nvidia AI
+Nvidia predicts AI models one million times more powerful than ChatGPT within 10 years r/Futurology and more
+Europa League
+The Europa League All-time table r/soccer and more
+China
+NBC reporter experiences a live encounter between US and Chinese military aircraft over the South China Sea r/interestingasfuck and more
+LCK 2023
+spoiler
+T1 vs. KT Rolster / LCK 2023 Spring - Week 6 / Post-Match Discussion
-RIP to former Chelsea player Christian Atsu. r/chelseafc and more
+r/leagueoflegends and more
-Ant-Man and the Wasp: Quantumania
-Ant-Man and the Wasp: Quantumania gets 'B' Cinemascore r/boxoffice and more
-Joe Biden
-Biden Slams Gov. Ron DeSantis' Relentless Push To Dumb Down Florida Education r/politics and more
-Ukraine Tanks
-Germany: Scholz Tells Western Allies To Deliver Tanks To Ukraine ‘Now’ r/worldnews and more
 Popular posts
 Hot
 Everywhere
 New
 Top
-16.5k
+10.5k
 r/AskReddit
 •Posted by
-u/KonkreteCharlie
+u/Chance_in_Pants
-13 hours ago
+19 hours ago
 Join
-What are things racist people do that they don’t think is racist?
+What is a movie that has aged poorly?
-14.2k Comments
+10.7k Comments
 Share
 Save
-64.5k
-r/entertainment
+8.5k
+r/todayilearned
 •Posted by
-u/Neo2199
+u/lettuceandcucumber
-23 hours ago
+3 hours ago
-2
-Liam Neeson Says ‘Star Wars’ Is Being Hurt by ‘So Many Spinoffs’: ‘It’s Taken Away the Mystery and the Magic’ variety.com/2023/f...
+TIL that in The Shawshank Redemption, when Morgan Freeman’s character is asked “why do they call you Red?” and he responds with “maybe it’s because I’m Irish”.
+It’s because the character in the novel was a red haired Irish man.
+They cast Freeman for the part but added the line as a joke. screenrant.com/shawsh...
 Join
-6.2k Comments
+308 Comments
 Share
 Save
-78.0k
+66.3k
 r/WhitePeopleTwitter
 •Posted by
-u/Travismatthew08
+u/Manakanda413
-22 hours ago
+19 hours ago
 Join
-Lauren Boebert is sponsoring a bill to eliminate the Department of Education… 7.1k Comments
+Drinking from straws.
+14.3k Comments
 Share
 Save
-16.6k
-r/clevercomebacks
+27.7k
+r/AnarchyChess
 •Posted by
-u/LentoRank81
+u/musaraj
-5 hours ago
+4 hours ago
 Join
-Quite funny to be honest
-378 Comments
+If this post gets 32,768 upvotes, I'll post again with twice as many grains of rice 478 Comments
 Share
 Save
-27.5k
+39.8k
 r/therewasanattempt
 •Posted by
-u/TXVERAS
+u/minathemutt
+21 hours ago
+Join
+To be a patriot
+7.1k Comments
+Share
+Save
+36.5k
+r/politics
+•Posted by
+u/likelazarus
 23 hours ago
+2
+Tennessee Republicans Vote to Make Drag Shows Felonies newsweek.com/tennes...
 Join
-To use her phone while her mom is being pulled over 5.5k Comments
+7.1k Comments
 Share
 Save
-20.1k
-r/movies
+67.9k
+r/meirl
 •Posted by
-u/MarvelsGrantMan136
+u/Puzzleheaded-Luck846
-21 hours ago
+15 hours ago
 Join
-Official Poster for 'The Marvels'
-Poster
+me_irl
-5.3k Comments
+6.3k Comments
 Share
 Save
 Advertisement